 Camp Wahanowin has been proud to host National Music Camp since 1965!
 Located on the shores of Lake Couchiching, only an hour and a half from Toronto, it offers the best facilities and programs.
 Learn more about Camp Wahanowin

 A passionate, wholehearted performer known for her ”vibrant cello playing” (The WholeNote), cellist Erika Nielsen has a multi-faceted career as a chamber musician, collaborative artist, orchestral player, and educator.
 Erika brings focused, heartfelt playing to every performance, with a musicianship that spans from Baroque and Classical traditions to contemporary and popular genres.
 She is also the author of the multiple-award-winning and #1 bestselling memoir and wellness guide, Sound Mind.

-Erika was Principal Cellist of the Sudbury Symphony Orchestra for the 2011–13 seasons, where she was a featured concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the conservatory of music.
-She continues to perform with numerous orchestras across Ontario.
+Erika was principal cello of the Sudbury Symphony Orchestra from 2011–13, where she acted as a concerto soloist, presented recitals, performed with the SSO String Quartet, and was an instructor at the SSO Conservatory of Music.
+She continues to lead cello sections with numerous orchestras across Ontario.

-As a studio musician, Erika recently appeared on the soundtrack of CBC Television’s My Farmland, and has performed on albums by a breadth of Canadian artists such as The Weather Station, Jennifer Castle, The Trews, Megan Bonnell, Jeffery Straker, composer Frank Horvat, and on the 2014 JUNO-nominated album by Splash ‘n Boots.
-She currently performs with Classic Albums Live and the 25-piece Toronto Motown band The Big Sound, with Classic Albums Live, and performs throughout the USA with ELO tribute Strange Magic, who was featured live on The World’s Greatest Tribute Bands for AXS TV at Whisky a Go-Go in Los Angeles, CA.
+As a studio musician, Erika recently appeared on the soundtrack of CBC Television’s My Farmland, and has performed on albums by a breadth of Canadian artists such as soprano Tonia Evans Cianciulli, The Weather Station, Jennifer Castle, The Trews, and JUNO-winning children’s entertainers Splash’N Boots.
+She currently performs with Classic Albums Live and the 25-piece Toronto Motown band The Big Sound, and tours throughout the U.S. with the Electric Light Orchestra tribute band Strange Magic, who were featured live on The World’s Greatest Tribute Bands for AXS TV at Whisky a Go Go in Los Angeles.

-Born in Lahr, Germany, and raised in Kingston, ON, Erika began her cello studies at the age of nine, later completing her Bachelor of Music Performance (honours) at Queen’s University with Wolf Tormann, and her Artist Diploma at the Glenn Gould School with David Hetherington in Toronto, where she was a member of the Royal Conservatory Orchestra and the Glenn Gould New Music Ensemble.
-She has studied at numerous summer festivals such as the Banff Centre, Le Domaine Forget, the Toronto Summer Music Festival, Schloss Beuggen, Germany, the Tafelmusik Summer Baroque Institute, and the Italian Baroque music with Elinor Frey at LAMP in Lunenburg, NS.
+Born to a musical family in Lahr, Germany, and raised in Kingston, ON, Erika began her cello studies at the age of nine, later completing her Bachelor of Music at Queen’s University with Wolf Tormann and her Artist Diploma at the Glenn Gould School with David Hetherington.
+She has studied at numerous summer festivals such as The Banff Centre, le Domaine Forget, Toronto Summer Music, Schloss Beuggen International Music Festival in Germany, the Tafelmusik Baroque Summer Institute, and the Lunenburg Academy of Music Performance for Baroque specialization.